rgdonohue/GIS-OSS/docs/tribal_environmental.md

 # Tribal Environmental & Cultural Stewardship Playbook

-This document captures the domain focus, exemplar workflows, data requirements, and success metrics that steer GIS-OSS toward serving Tribal Nations and Indigenous-led environmental teams.
+This planning document captures proposed focus areas, exemplar workflows, data requirements, and success metrics that will guide GIS-OSS as we co-design with Tribal Nations and Indigenous-led environmental teams.

 ## Focus Areas